bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

 years and expect it to continue to work and receive everlasting maintenance.

 Each release of Wasmtime will bump the major version number of Wasmtime itself.
-This means, for example, that Wasmtime 2.0 will be released one month after Wasmtime 1.0.
-After one year Wasmtime will be at 12.0.
+This means, for example, that Wasmtime 2.0 will be released four weeks after Wasmtime 1.0.
+After one year Wasmtime will be at 14.0.
 At this time it is not planned that "minor" releases will be made of the 1.1.0 variety.
 Note that this means means that not all major releases will actually contain breaking changes.
-The reason we propose to nevertheless always bump the major version is that this allows us to keep Wasmtime's version number in sync with that of its various language-specific embeddings: as a developer using Wasmtime, you shouldn't have to worry about how how the version number of your language's Wasmtime embedding lines up with that of Wasmtime itself.
-E.g., if you use`wasmtime-py 7.0`, you can be sure that you're using Wasmtime 7.0.
+The reason we propose to nevertheless always bump the major version is that this allows us to keep Wasmtime's version number in sync with that of its various language-specific embeddings: as a developer using Wasmtime, you shouldn't have to worry about how the version number of your language's Wasmtime embedding lines up with that of Wasmtime itself.
+E.g., if you use `wasmtime-py 7.0`, you can be sure that you're using Wasmtime 7.0.
 Trying to keep major version bumps to a minimum while keeping version numbers aligned would force us to still bump Wasmtime's and all embeddings' version numbers whenever there's a breaking